Dota Auto Chess

 Dota Auto Chess is a strategy video game mod for the video game Dota 2.
-Developed by Drodo Studio and released in January 2019, the game features elements of chess and supports up to eight players.
-The popularity of the mod, with its having over eight million players by May 2019, led to the creation of the auto battler genre that had a number of other games being released.
+Developed by Drodo Studio and released in January 2019, the game features teams of automated Dota 2 heroes fighting battles on a chessboard.
+The mod had over eight million players by May 2019 and its popularity led to the rapid creation of the auto battler genre.
 Later in 2019, Drodo Studio developed a standalone version known simply as Auto Chess, while Valve, the developer of Dota 2, developed their own standalone version known as Dota Underlords.

 Gameplay

-This elimination style game features elements derived from chess and Dota 2.
+This elimination style game features elements derived from Dota 2.
 Up to eight players are assigned to their own chessboard upon which their "home" battles are fought.
-Each player controls a character called a courier, which tracks the player's health, gold (also referred to as mana), and experience level.
-Upon the initiation of every round, an enemy team appears on the player's board (home games) and the player's team appears on an enemy's board (away games).
-The teams compete in an automatically generated battle over which the player has no direct control.
-This is why the Arcade mode of the game and its resulting offshoots are called "auto battlers".
-Some rounds feature players battling non-player "creeps", rather than one another.
-These are the first three rounds of the game and every fifth round starting at round 10.
+Each player controls a character called a courier, which tracks the player's health, gold (displayed as the courier's mana), and experience level.
+At the beginning of every round, an enemy team appears on the player's board (home games) and the player's team appears on an enemy's board (away games).
+The teams fight in an automatically generated battle over which the player has no direct control, hence Auto.

+Players create a team of pieces which are randomly drawn and purchased from a shared pool of over fifty distinct Dota 2 heroes, each with its own statistics, abilities, and persona.
+Three of the same piece combine to form a 2-star piece, and three 2-star pieces combine to form a 3-star piece.
+Each piece also belongs to a class and at least one particular race.
+Assembling a sufficient number of pieces in a race or class grants a "synergy" which increases the power of either a certain group of pieces or a player's entire team.
+Each synergy has multiple tiers of increasingly powerful buffs based on how many of each race or class are on a player's board.
+Synergy buffs may increase the defending team's stats, decrease the opponent team's defenses, or initiate synergy-specific abilities.
+Because the pool of pieces is shared by all players, synergies which are contested by multiple players are more difficult to assemble.
+Up to 8 unused pieces can be held on a player's bench.